Restaurant Management 101: An Essential Guide

 First and foremost, it’s important that you know what you’re marketing, and that you’re marketing it consistently.
 Put in the time to develop your restaurant’s brand identity; you may wish to hire a branding professional to help you refine the language and visual elements that you’ll use to position your restaurant and create effective marketing materials.

-Beyond that, a significant portion of your marketing activity will have to do with managing your restaurant’s online presence.
-This will include creating and actively managing social media accounts, specifically Instagram and Facebook; making sure your website is easy to use, has an up-to-date menu, and follows SEO best practices; getting listed on review platforms like Yelp and Tripadvisor, and managing customer reviews; and developing an email outreach strategy to connect with previous customers.
+Beyond that, a significant portion of your marketing activity may have to do with managing your restaurant’s online presence.
+This can include creating and actively managing social media accounts, specifically Instagram and Facebook; making sure your website is easy to use, has an up-to-date menu, and follows SEO best practices; getting listed on review platforms like Yelp and Tripadvisor, and managing customer reviews; and developing an email outreach strategy to connect with previous customers.

-Get creative with promotions, too; happy hour discounts, seasonal promotions, live entertainment and special events, and special rewards for loyalty customers can all help drive engagement and keep people coming back to your restaurant.
+Get creative with promotions, too; happy hour discounts, seasonal promotions, live entertainment and special events, and special rewards for loyal customers can all help drive engagement and keep people coming back to your restaurant.

-Reducing Employee Turnover
+1. High Restaurant Employee Turnover

 Take it upon yourself to reduce turnover by offering attractive compensation, benefits like health insurance and PTO, continuing education programs, opportunities for career advancement, and a supportive, positive work environment.
 These things all involve some degree of cost and effort, but nurturing a happy, motivated staff is an important investment in your business.